pramodsoman/MiniProjects/README.md

-# MiniProjects
+# MiniProjects - HTML/CSS and JavaScript

-HTML/CSS and JavaScript
+This is the main repository for all the projects.
 - [Complete Projects info Website](https://pramodprojects1.free.nf)

 | #   | Project                            | Live Demo                            |